slw515/stevenwyks-SDK/design.md

 ## SDK Design
 The SDK is simply an exported Javascript "class".
-The SDK uses the Javascript class' constructor function and expectes an API key.
+The SDK uses the Javascript class' constructor function and expects an API key.
 This API key is then bound to the instantiated object.
 At a high-level this SDK exposes three methods that a user can call that directly interface with the
 The One API.